The Death of Koschei the Deathless: Greece

 In the context of Greek variants, Richard MacGillivray Dawkins identified two forms of the type, a simpler and a longer one.
 In the simple form, the protagonist receives help from the magic brothers-in-law in courting the "Fair One of the World".
 In the longer form, after the sisters' marriages, the three brothers enter a forest and are attacked by three enemies, usually killed by the third brother.
 Later, the youngest brother finds a person who alternates day and night by manipulating balls of white and black yarn or skeins, whom he ties up a tree, and later finds a cadre of robbers or giants who intend to invade a nearby king's castle.
-The tale also continues as the hero's wife is abducted by an enemy creature whose soul lies in a external place.
+The tale also continues as the hero's wife is abducted by an enemy creature whose soul lies in an external place.

 Albania

 In an Albanian variant collected by Auguste Dozon and translated by Lucy Garnett as The Three Brothers and the Three Sisters, three brothers marry their sisters to the Sun, the Moon and the South Wind.
 One time, on their way to their sisters, the brothers camp out at night and each of them, on consecutive nights, stand vigil and kill a "Koutchédra" (Kulshedra) that came to devour them.
 On the youngest's turn, the koutchédra snuffes out their light, and he has to get fire.
 He meets the "Mother of the Night", who alternates the day and night cycle, and ties her, so the day may be delayed.
 The youngest brother meets a band of brigands, lures them to the king's palace and decapitates one by one.
 He loosens the Mother of Night and returns to his brothers.
 Meanwhile, the king sees the brigands' corpses and decides to build a khan where everyone is to tell their story, in hopes of finding the person responsible.
 He discovers the youngest brother and marries him to his daughter.
-One day, the king says he will free some prisoner due to the upcoming eedding, and his soon-to-be son-in-law insists that he freed a "one half iron and half man" too.
+One day, the king says he will free some prisoner due to the upcoming wedding, and his soon-to-be son-in-law insists that he freed a "one half iron and half man" too.
 He does, and the prisoner escapes with the princess.
 The youth visits his brothers-in-law, takes a ride on an eagle's back and reaches the villain's hideout.
 He meets his wife and they conspire with each other to ask "Half-man-half-iron" where his strength was hidden: outside his body, in three pigeons inside a hare inside a boar's silver tusk.